afflom/ingester/README.md

 2. Once the labels are constructed, they are then converted to the Emporous normalized content schema.

-Ingester should maintain a list of supported filetypes that it can parse for key/value expressions.
+Ingester should maintain a list of supported filetypes that it can parse for key/values.